bigbadcon/bbc-11ty/src/community-standards.md

 * **We value people over the game.** _We learn and use people's pronouns.
 We honor the use of safety and calibration tools._
 * **We look for enthusiastic consent.** _We ask before taking someone’s picture or giving a hug.
 We apologize and change our behavior when we transgress._
-* **We care about health and well-being**. _We wash our hands, cover our coughs and sneezes, and avoid contact when sick._
+* **We care about health and well-being**. _We wash our hands, wear masks in event spaces, and avoid contact when sick._

 ## Support